GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Experiments

 \subsection{Quantitative Evaluation}

-As summarized in Table~\ref{tab:maintable}, we compare GaitContour against other SOTA gait recognition algorithms, which are separated into silhouette-based and point-based methods.
-All evaluation results other than those for BRIAR come from the original papers.

-\textbf{Comparison with point-based methods}: GaitContour performs significantly better compared to current point-based methods across most datasets.
+As summarized in Table~\ref{tab:maintable}, we compare GaitContour against other SOTA keypoint-based gait recognition algorithms.
+All evaluation results other than those for BRIAR come from the respective original papers.
+GaitContour performs significantly better compared to current keypoint-based methods across most datasets.
 In particular, GaitTR~\cite{zhang2023spatial} and GaitContour both use a Transformer-based architecture.
 Despite the 10X larger input size for Contour-Pose, GaitContour is similar to GaitTR~\cite{zhang2023spatial} in model size, FLOPs, and template size, while achieving much better performances across all datasets.
-Compared to GPGait~\cite{fu2023gpgait}, which is \textit{significantly larger} in model and template size, GaitContour still achieves better results.
-This demonstrates both the rich information in our novel input representation and the efficiency at processing it with GaitContour.
+Compared to GPGait~\cite{fu2023gpgait}, which is 12/19X larger in model/template size, GaitContour achieves better results.
+This demonstrates both the rich information in our novel input representation and the efficiency of processing it with GaitContour.